earthly/website/blog/_posts/2023-07-03-nix-shell-features-benefits-usage.md

 [nix-shell:~/Development/apps/python-app]$
 ~~~

-As you can see, it ran the test
+As you can see, it ran the test.

 Let's take a closer look at some important elements in the `shell.nix` file.
 At the beginning of the nix-shell script, we come across a function called `{ pkgs ? import <nixpkgs> {} }:`